Kansas City activists camp at City Hall in police protest

 Smith has said he has no intention of resigning and the police department has declined to say whether the officer involved in the arrest is facing discipline or being investigated.

 Shaw said some council members have visited the site and expressed support for the action.
-Other than a confrontation when police tried to evict them early Saturday when the tents were first set up, the protesters have not had any conflicts with police or city officials.
+Other than a confrontation when police tried to evict them after the tents were first set up Friday night, the protesters have not had any conflicts with police or city officials.

 The occupation was sparked by the arrest of Deja Stallings, 25, on Wednesday during a memorial event at an east Kansas City intersection that has been the scene of protests and civil rights actions for years.
 It drew attention after videos of the arrest circulated on social media.